Arts Integration Certificate

-IDFA 580 TOPICS IN ARTS, MEDIA, COMMUNICATION, AND SOCIAL ACTION (3)
+IDFA 571 SPECIAL TOPICS IN SOCIAL ACTION (3)

 A multidisciplinary and collaborative service-learning seminar that explores complex problems of the Baltimore metropolitan region.
 Includes creative projects and fieldwork with civic, community, and/or non-profit organizations.
 Topics vary and could include homelessness, domestic violence, drug abuse, disabilities, housing, education, health issues, and welfare.
 May be repeated for a maximum of 6 units when a different topic is covered.
 Prerequisite: junior/senior standing or consent of instructor.